 Degree plan requirements

-Master of Science program in nuclear engineering with nuclear nonproliferation specialization
+Master of Science* and Master of Engineering** programs in nuclear engineering with nuclear nonproliferation specialization

 |Course Title||Credit Hours|

 |Year 1: Fall||NUEN 604 – Radiation Interactions and Shielding||3|

 |NUEN 605 – Radiation Detection and NM Measurement||3|

 |Year 1: Spring||NUEN 601 – Nuclear Reactor Theory||3|